-Wondering how many people it takes to create a successful mobile application using an app development team?
+Wondering how many people it takes on an app development team to create a successful mobile application?
+Keep reading to find out the answer.

-Your development approach determines the size of your mobile app development team
+In this article, I will focus on how your development approach determines the size of your mobile app development team as well as on its structure and roles of its members.

 What development approach are you adopting?
 This has a bearing on your development, and in turn, this impacts the size of your app development team.